 But, won't your publisher hire an editor for you?
 Why should you learn to self-edit?

-1. To even be considered by a publisher, you need to present a few chapters.
-If the agent or publisher is stumbling over a clumsy plot, lazy writing, typos and confusing punctuation, they will toss it to the side and move on to the next submission.
+To even be considered by a publisher, you need to present a few chapters.
+If the agent or publisher is stumbling over a clumsy plot, lazy writing, typos, and confusing punctuation, they will toss it to the side and move on to the next submission.
 We're not talking about perfection, of course.
 Good editing is about clearing away anything that might distract from the message.

-2. You might need/want to self-publish.
+You might need/want to self-publish.
 In this day and age, it is easier than ever to get your book published all on your own.
 If you go this route, you need to have your best possible foot forward to stand out among the myriad of self-published novels hitting Amazon's virtual shelves.

-3. If you're paying an editor out of your own pocket, you can save money if they're working with an already polished work.
+If you're paying an editor out of your own pocket, you can save money if they're working with an already polished work.
 I hired someone to help me with proof-reading, meaning they checked for errors in punctuation and grammar, but that's it.

-4. Self-editing improves your overall skill as a writer.
+Self-editing improves your overall skill as a writer.
 I learned to tidy my plots, sharpen my word choice, and cut away excess so that my story can shine, and I can say what I really mean.

+Like I said before, I'm not an editor.
 I'm just a girl who knuckled down and decided that I can do this!
 Most of the skills I learned to self-edit came from all over the internet in the form of "writing tips".
-I also found Stephen King's book "On Writing" to be helpful.
-I have ordered another book on writing, so I will learn even more before I write book two.
-(If it's good, I'll let you know!)
-I think it's so important as a writer to keep honing my craft.
+As writers we can never stop honing our craft.

 Okay, let's get to those eleven tips I promised!